lucc/khard/README.md

 mutt
 ----

-Khard can be used as an external address book for the email client mutt.
+Khard may be used as an external address book for the email client mutt.
 To accomplish that, add the following to your mutt config file (mostly ~/.mutt/muttrc):

 ```